 Can I deposit Novartis shares free of charge?

 For residents of Switzerland you can deposit them through SIX SAG.

 SIX SAG is an affiliate company of the SIX Group AG.
 Its business activities include share register and deposit administration as well as the organization and staging of shareholder meetings.
 For additional information, please contact:

 What is the date of your Annual General Meeting?

 The Annual General Meeting was held on February 25, 2014 in Basel, Switzerland.

 The next Annual General Meeting will take place on February 27, 2015 in Basel, Switzerland.

-The dividend payment date has been set for March 4, 2014.
+The dividend payment date was set for March 4, 2014.

 What is the dividend history for Novartis shares?